Virginia Bred Program

 Overhead or Indirect Costs

-Awarding of Monies and Terms of the Grant
+Awarding of Monies & Terms of Grant

 Heather Wheeler, Virginia Horse Industry Board Program Manager